Progress report for GNE18-178

-In this study, I will use a combination of field and laboratory-based approaches to evaluate how interactions between Botrytis and Cladosporium fruit rots and SWD impact pest and disease dynamics in primocane red raspberries.
+In this study, I will use a combination of field and laboratory-based approaches to evaluate how interactions between Botrytis and Cladosporium fruit rots and spotted-wing drosophila (Drosophila suzukii, SWD) impact pest and disease dynamics in primocane red raspberries.
 Specific objectives are to:

 - Evaluate the ability of SWD to acquire and transmit Botrytis or Cladosporium propagules under laboratory conditions.
 These experiments will provide a proof-of-concept for SWD’s vectoring ability and will justify future, field-based experiments to further study SWD’s impact on disease epidemiology.

 - Assess how Botrytis and Cladosporium fruit rot impact SWD’s oviposition behavior.
 Understanding these behavioral impacts will help us understand how frequently adult flies encounter and potentially acquire Botrytis or Cladosporium propagules under field conditions.

 - Survey field-collected SWD for associations with plant pathogenic fungi.
 This will allow us to determine the frequency and mechanism by which adult SWD acquire fungal propagules under field conditions

 The purpose of this project is to evaluate how SWD impacts the disease epidemiology of fruit rot fungi in fall red-raspberries, by assessing potential vectoring relationships between SWD and two common fungal pathogens, Botrytis cinerea and Cladosporium cladosporioides.
 Fall-red raspberries are a small, but important component of fruit production in the northeastern United States.
 Typically planted on diversified fruit farms to extend the raspberry growing season, fall raspberries fill an important gap in the harvest schedule between other summer and fall-fruiting crops.
 However, they are vulnerable to both insect and fungal pathogens.